Special herbs in Crete

 Thyme (Θυμάρι - Thymári)

-Cretan thyme is considered one of the best thymes in the world.
-It has an intense aroma that is often used in meat dishes and salads.
-Thyme thrives mainly on the rocky, dry hills and in the mountainous areas of Crete.
+Cretan thyme is known for its intense aroma and is used in meat dishes and salads.
+It thrives on rocky, dry hills and mountainous areas.

 Rosmary (Δεντρολίβανο - Dentrolíwano)